S21 (Berlin)

-S21 is a planned second north-south route for the Berlin S-Bahn, which will connect Berlin Hauptbahnhof to the Berlin Ringbahn to both north and south.
-The first section is under construction and is expected to go into operation in the Spring of 2026.
+S21 or City S-Bahn is a project to build a second north-south route for the Berlin S-Bahn.
+The new route will parallel the Nord-Süd Tunnel and connect Berlin Hauptbahnhof to the Berlin Ringbahn, both to the north and south.
+The first section of the project opened on June 15, 2026; the line that operates on the newly opened route is initially designated S15.
+Further extensions are still in the planning phase.